Big Problems

 6 Rms Rvr Vw

-But even accepting all of that, the apartment is high-end enough, and the realtor who sold it to him sophisticated enough, that the realty company would have done an extensive background check on Josh.
-Again, SS#, financial history, credit report, bank account, first and last month’s rent.
+But even accepting all of that, the apartment is high-end enough, and the realtor who sold it to him sophisticated enough, that the realty company would have done an extensive background check on Josh: SS#, financial history, credit report, bank account, first and last month’s rent.
 There is no way Josh could’ve pulled it off.

 Memories, like the corners of my mind